Dry Eyes And Allergies Specialist

 For eye-related allergic reactions, avoiding allergens, applying cold compresses, and using artificial tears may improve your symptoms.
 You may need prescription-strength anti-allergy eye drops if your symptoms don’t improve.

-In most cases, dry eye and allergic conjunctivitis is easily treatable and not of significant concern or danger to your eye health.
+dry eye and allergic conjunctivitis is easily treatable and not of significant concern or danger to your eye health.
 The team at the North Texas Center for Sight is knowledgeable and experienced in treating and diagnosing these and more serious causes for your symptoms.

 If you have symptoms of dry eyes or allergic conjunctivitis, call or schedule an appointment online with the North Texas Center for Sight, today.